NM-TAFE/civ-ipriot-smiley/knowledge_and_evidence.md

 ![Example Running Code](screenshots/screenshot1.png)
 ```

-- You must upload the code into this GitHub repository.
+- You must upload the code into your GitHub repository.
 - While you can use a branch, your code should be in main when you submit.
 - Upload a zip of this repository to Blackboard when you are ready to submit.
 - Feedback will be provided via GitHub, but you will be notified of your result via Blackboard

 ### Use of Raspberry Pi and SenseHat

-The use of Raspberry Pi and SenseHat is optional for this activity.
-You can use the included ` sense_hat.py` file to simulate the SenseHat on your computer.
+Raspberry Pi or SenseHat is **optional** for this activity.
+You can use the included `sense_hat.py` file to simulate the SenseHat on your computer.

-If you use a PI, please **delete** the `sense_hat.py` file.
+If you use a Pi, please **delete** the `sense_hat.py` file.

 ### Accessible version of the code